Some of the most frequently asked questions are listed below.

 Don't forget to include costs such as a boat licence, mooring charges, insurance and regular maintenance of the boat in your sums!

-The Waterscape website has a section about buying a boat, including a useful list of things you need to sort out.
+The Canal and River Trust website has a useful section about buying a boat.
 You can also download the Boaters' Handbook (in .pdf form) from the site.

 For many people, when they buy a boat the most difficult task is to find a suitable home mooring for when the boat is not in use.
 Long term moorings can be on-line (along the side of a canal) or off-line (in a marina).
 Towpath side moorings are not secure against intruders.